 Our deep soil mix provides color from early May into October and attracts many kinds of wildlife.
 It consists nearly entirely of perennials with a few annuals or biennials that will provide some color while the perennials get established.
 This mix should be sown in late fall or winter--early February at the latest.
 Seed sown after February may not get the cold moist treatment (stratification) that it needs in order to germinate.

-The current mix as of 1/16/18 contains: Common milkweed, butterfly weed, spider milkweed, white wild indigo, blue wild indigo, bur marigold, lanceleaf coreopsis, plains coreopsis, Illinois bundleflower, pale-purple coneflower, rattlesnake master, boneset, closed gentian, false foxglove, gum weed, sawtooth sunflower, roundhead bushclover, rough blazing star, prairie blazing star, wild bergamot, rigid goldenrod, wild quinine, foxglove beardtongue, slender mountain mint, hairy mountain mint, gray-head coneflower, sweet coneflower, brown-eyed Susan, blue sage, compass plant, prairie dock, gray goldenrod, showy goldenrod, New England aster, willow-leaf aster, Ohio spiderwort, blue vervain, wingstem, and western ironweed.
+10/25/18 contents: Yarrow, slender false foxglove, lead plant, common milkweed, spider milkweed, white wild indigo, blue wild indigo, Indian paintbrush, lanceleaf coreopsis, plains coreopsis, tall coreopsis, white prairie clover, purple prairie clover, pale-purple coneflower, rattlesnake master, purple-headed sneezeweed, ox-eye sunflower, alum root, prairie blazing star, sensitive brier, wild bergamot, rigid goldenrod, wild quinine, foxglove beardtongue, slender mountain mint, hairy mountain mint, gray-headed coneflower, black-eyed Susan, blue sage, Maryland senna, royal catchfly, compass plant, gray goldenrod, New England aster, Ohio spiderwort, yellow crownbeard, western ironweed, golden Alexanders

 We include an extra ounce of seed with each bulk pound.